 It’s a good design, and you won’t be disappointed.
 With a breathable mesh seatback and a well-padded waterfall-style seat, it’s more comfortable than you might think, given that mesh chairs seldom win high marks for comfort.

-Its lumbar support is exceptional, as is the seat support, but it does come up slightly short where the ergonomic armrests are concerned, which are unpadded and a bit on the short side.
-Head, neck and shoulder support are adequate but not world-class.
+Its lumbar and seat support are exceptional, but it does fall slightly short on the ergonomic armrests, which are unpadded and a bit short.
+Head, neck, and shoulder support are adequate but not world-class.

-With a weight limit of 250 pounds and a seat height adjustment range of 17” to 21” it is well-suited to accommodating a range of body types, shapes, and styles, and although the base is nylon, it’s sufficiently reinforced to withstand the rigors of moderate and even occasional bouts of heavy use.
+With a weight limit of 250 pounds and a seat height adjustment range of 17” to 21”, it is well-suited to accommodate a range of body types, shapes, and styles.
+Although the base is nylon, it’s sufficiently reinforced to withstand the rigors of moderate and even occasional bouts of heavy use.

 Best of all, it’s offered in three different color combinations: Black mesh with a black seat, grey mesh with a grey seat, or grey mesh with a blue seat, which allows it to blend in with a surprising variety of home or office décor schemes.

-While not top-tier, it’s a good alternative, especially for aesthetically-minded folk looking for something a little different.
+While not top-tier, it’s a good alternative, especially for aesthetically-minded folk looking for something different.

 Some Assembly Required

-The assembly time varies from one model to the next, but in general, expect to spend 30-45 minutes putting your new chair together if you’re doing it by yourself.
-At some point during the assembly process, you’re all but guaranteed to reach a point where you wish you had an extra pair of hands, and if you enlist an assistant to help out, you can expect to shave at least ten minutes off of the process.
+The assembly time varies from one model to the next, but generally, expect to spend 30-45 minutes putting your new chair together if you’re doing it yourself.
+At some point during the assembly process, you’re guaranteed to reach a point where you wish you had an extra pair of hands, and if you enlist an assistant to help out, you can expect to shave at least ten minutes off of the process.

 Best Office Chairs Under 200 Dollars in 2024

-Obviously, that answer is going to differ from one person to the next because it depends on exactly what you’re looking for in your next office chair.
+Obviously, that answer will differ from person to person because it depends on exactly what you’re looking for in your next office chair.

-The bottom line is that any of the models we’ve talked about here will serve you well (provided your measurements and the chair’s are in alignment), but we stand by our top picks in each category, regarding the Serta Hannah II as the best fabric offering, the Amazon Basics Big & Tall as the best leather option and best overall, and the Hbada Mesh Recliner as being the best mesh office chair under 200.
+The bottom line is that any models we’ve discussed here will serve you well (provided your measurements and the chairs are aligned).
+Still, we stand by our top picks in each category, regarding the Serta Hannah II as the best fabric offering, the Amazon Basics Big & Tall as the best leather option and best overall, and the Hbada Mesh Recliner as being the best mesh office chair under 200.

 Recommended Reading